Perfect Pound Cake Recipe

 - Grease bundt pan with shortening.
 Set aside.

-- In large mixing bowl (I use a hand mixer), mix butter, vanilla, and cream cheese until fully combined.
+In large mixing bowl (I use a hand mixer), mix butter and vanilla until fully combined.

 - Add eggs, one at a time.